-Gran Canaria Airport is also known as Las Palmas Airport and is located on the eastern side of the island near the town of Telde.
+There are a number of options for transport at Gran Canaria Airport.
+The LPA airport is located on the eastern side of the island near the town of Telde.
 The airport has two terminals.
 The first terminal serves Spain and the European Union.
 The other terminal serves inter-island flights and international flights that originate in a non-EU country.
 The airport is the fifth-largest in Spain handling over 10 million passengers in a normal year.
+Below are the main way of getting to and from Gran Canaria airport.

 The airport bus stop is located just outside the national/international departure terminal.
 Once you are outside the baggage reclaim area, you need to go up the floor and follow the signs.
 Buses travel to all the major resorts on the island.
 However, if you are staying outside of the main towns you will have to change buses at the bus station in the capital Las Palmas.
 Further information on Gran Canaria buses and routes can be found on the Bus services page.